Identifying Options with High Open Interest and Volume

 Current Limitations in TradersPost

-One alternative workaround for now is using spread width as an indirect filter for liquidity.
-While not as precise as volume and open interest, a wide spread often indicates lower liquidity, serving as a proxy measure until more detailed data can be incorporated into the platform .
+One alternative filter is using spread width as an indirect measure of liquidity1.
+While not as precise as volume and open interest, a wide spread often indicates lower liquidity, serving as a supplementary measure alongside these filters1.

 Future Integrations and Possibilities

-TradersPost is actively exploring partnerships with vendors to provide more robust options data, including open interest and volume.
-This data would allow users to create more advanced filters, significantly improving their ability to avoid illiquid options.
+TradersPost provides options data that includes open interest and volume filtering1.
+This data allows users to create more advanced filters, significantly improving their ability to avoid illiquid options1.
 Additionally, as TradingView expands its options data support for U.S. equities, users may soon have the ability to integrate these metrics into their analysis via TradingView’s platform .

 Conclusion